GLSRC/rescomp/README.md

   Of course you are free to use the environment manager of your choice, but in the following we will assume it to be Anaconda.

 #### Installation Instructions
-These instructions are for unix systems/terminals, but should work with no or at most minor modifications on Windows too.

 Install git and Anaconda 3 (see above).
 Make sure to close and then reopen the terminal if this is the first time you installed Anaconda.